koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_29_beyond-leanness.md

-# Beyond Leanness: Agility, Adaptability & Alignment
+# Slide 29 of Lecture 4 contains information about Beyond Leanness: Agility, Adaptability & Alignment
 emphasise that agile supply chains are those that that respond both quickly and cost-efficiently (Lee, 2004).

 # Building the Triple-A Supply Chain